develop oxzep7 software

 Use: Main for stable code Dev for ongoing builds Feature branches for specific tasks

-Don’t wait until “launch” to get input.
-Testing starts as soon as something works.
+Don’t wait until “launch” to get input, testing starts the moment something actually works.
 Share early builds with users who care more about outcome than polish.
+That’s it.

 Set up structured feedback: Weekly checkins Bug tracking Feature requests